franiglesias/bdd-example/README.md

 ## The process

 Outside-in TDD is about doing some up-front design in the red stage.
 In Classicist TDD, design comes with the refactoring phase, so you are designing in the green stage.
-This is because, outside-in puts the focus on the communication between units instead of its state.
+This is because outside-in puts the focus on the communication between units instead of its state.

 The Outside-in approach uses two loops: